pazdernikpavel/frontend-interview/README.md

 ## Missing features 😒

+- Unexpected error handling on screens
+- Ability to create category
 - Refresh token logic _(that would probably be an extra I did not have any free time left to do, we can discuss on the call)_
 - Responsive design _(this we can discuss on the call as well, however Nebular is missing any responsive component/grid support as far as I know, but we can definitely go through responsive design and I can share my thoughts)_